casper-network/docs-archive/dapp/erc20/contract.md

     set_key(name, true);
 }
 ```
-[ret](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/runtime/fn.ret.html) function returns the given value to the host (other contract that invoked the `call_contract`) and terminates the currently running module.
+The [ret](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/runtime/fn.ret.html) function returns the given value to the caller (other contract that invoked the `call_contract`) and terminates the currently running module.

 ## Call Function
-Above contract won't do much if they are not deployed.
-It's not enought to define them.
-We'll use [store_function_at_hash](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/storage/fn.store_function_at_hash.html) to save them on the blockchain.
-Below's `call` function will be called right after the WASM file is included in the block.
+The above contracts won't do much if they are not deployed.
+It's not enough to define them.
+We'll use [`store_function_at_hash`](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/storage/fn.store_function_at_hash.html) to save them on the blockchain.
+The `call` function defined below will be called at the start of our deploy because `call` is always the entry point for the execution.
 ```rust
 // contract/src/contracts.rs